Topic outline

 Course overview

-This is a multidisciplinary course with weekly changing themes and lecturers (see course schedule below).
+This is a multidisciplinary course with weekly changing themes and lecturers (see course schedule).
 The focus of the course is the global built environment with special attention on low- and middle-income areas.
-It involves lectures, several workshops, reading circle group work tasks, and an individual portfolio assignment.
+It involves lectures, several workshops, MiniWorkshop group tasks, and an individual portfolio assignment.
 See Sisu for additional information.
-Small changes can still be made to this course description before the start of the course.

 Contact